aaronodonoghue96/welcome-to-cork/README.md

 ## Deployment

-- The steps taken to deploy this project to GitHub Pages were as follows:
+This site is deployed using GitHub Pages - [Welcome To Cork](https://aaronodonoghue96.github.io/welcome-to-cork/index.html)

+To deploy the site to GitHub Pages:
   - Login to GitHub.
   - Go to the project repository aaronodonoghue96/welcome-to-cork.
   - Click on the Settings button.